Turingraph/Calcite/README.md

 3. Get multiple images based on the group of multiple texts in one image and user customized text format.
 4. Allow user to get text and image output from the original image input in both absolute and relative path.
+5. Get image input from both relative or absolute path based on user input.

 # How to use `open_close_rider/` ?
 (Quick Tutorial)